playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

 ng run booking-feature-shell:test --watch=false
 ```

-<figcaption>Lint and test the booking feature shell library.</figcaption>
+> Lint and test the booking feature shell library.

 The following listing shows the generated file and folders structure of the booking feature shell library.